top of page

 Available seats are VERY LIMITED; application DOES NOT guarantee acceptance.

-MELT Class 1 Full Training (8 weeks)
+Class 1 Full Training (8 weeks)

 • 1 attempt at the Class 1 knowledge exam